 Diagnosis of Adrenal Insufficiency

-It will be very difficult to diagnose adrenal insufficiency in its early stages.
-Based on the patient’s medical history and other signs and symptoms, Doctors may prescribe the patients to undergo certain physical and biochemical laboratory tests to detect the presence of Addison’s disease.
+It will be challenging to diagnose adrenal insufficiency in its early stages.
+Based on the patient’s medical history and other signs and symptoms, doctors may prescribe the patients to undergo certain physical and biochemical laboratory tests to detect the presence of Addison’s disease.

 Some physical test includes: